MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/aggregations-auto.md

 #### Query performance impact

-The **Query performance impact** lift chart provides an estimation of query run times as a function of the percentage of queries that will use cached aggregations.
+The **Query performance impact** lift chart provides an estimated report query run times as a function of the percentage of queries that will use cached aggregations.
 By default, the chart will show 0.0 for all metrics until at least one training/refresh operation is performed.
 After an initial training/refresh operation, the chart can help you determine if adjusting the percentage of queries that use the in-memory aggregations cache can potentially further improve query response.

 :::image type="content" source="media/aggregations-automatic/lift-chart.png" alt-text="Lift chart":::